42BV/rest-convention/06-security.md

 ### Validate Strings

 An innocent looking unvalidated String field such as 'name' may contain any character, including newline's null char's and exotic symbols.
 These characters may have interesting effects in downstream (legacy) systems or libraries. (such as [JavaMail Header Injection via Subject](http://www.csnc.ch/misc/files/advisories/CSNC-2014-001_javamail_advisory_public.txt)).
 In general, only allow characters that have meaning for the field and reject any unwanted ones (especially those below ASCII value 32) and limit the length of the field.
+Prefer whitelisting allowable characters above blacklisting illegal ones.

 ### Filter HTML